janovekj/fini/docs/step-by-step-tutorial.md

 );
 ```

-As you can see, `emailChanged` accepts a function where two parameters are provided:
+As you can see, `changeEmail` accepts a function where two parameters are provided:

 1. `machine` is an object containing the current context, as well as some other things that we'll cover later
 2. `payload`, which is the value being passed along with the event.
 It is of the same type as the one defined on the state's event in our schema